Docker sbx Adoption for Coding Agents¶

 --templateandsbx template saveextend prebuilt agent environments — pin base digests, rebuild on lock-file change.

 Every sbx doc page carries an Availability: Early Access banner.
-Unstable surfaces:
+These surfaces are still unstable:

-sbx secret set-customis hidden fromsbx --help; the docs warn "behavior, flags, and the placeholder format may change" (Custom secrets).- CLI surface naming.
+sbx secret set-customis hidden fromsbx --help, and the docs warn "behavior, flags, and the placeholder format may change" (Custom secrets).- CLI surface naming.
 The reference lists

-sbx run/sbx create, while internal redirects exposedocker sandbox run/docker sandbox create— the longer form may be where it lands at GA.
+sbx runandsbx create, while internal redirects exposedocker sandbox runanddocker sandbox create— the longer form may be where it lands at GA.
 Balancedallow-list contents.
-Documented as "AI provider APIs, package managers, code hosts, container registries, and common cloud services" — exact membership shifts release-to-release; query withsbx policy ls.
+The docs describe it as "AI provider APIs, package managers, code hosts, container registries, and common cloud services", but the exact membership shifts release to release, so query it withsbx policy ls.

 Pin a known-good sbx version in CI and re-run sbx policy ls after upgrades.